jasimn/paloalto-firewall/firewall-configuration/username-and-password.md

 Enter the new password in the Password and Confirm Password fields.
 Ensure the password meets the complexity requirements.
 Save Changes:
-Click OK to save the changes.
+Click OK to save the changes.**
 -------------------------------------------------------------------

--##Method 2: Changing Username and Password via CLI
+##Method 2: Changing Username and Password via CLI

--Log in to the Firewall via SSH or Console:
+Log in to the Firewall via SSH or Console:
 Use an SSH client (e.g., PuTTY) or a console cable to access the firewall's CLI.
 Log in with an account that has administrative privileges.
 Enter Configuration Mode: